ericstrobl/CIM/README.md

 # Causal Inference over Mixtures (CIM)

+Real causal processes often do not follow a single directed graph because causal processes usually change over time.
+CIM is an algorithm for inferring causation from non-experimental data when the causal process changes.
+CIM requires longitudinal data or some other prior knowledge to rule out causal relationships.
+CIM outperforms PC, FCI, RFCI and CCI by a large margin on average, even if we give the other algorithms the same time information or prior knowledge.
+The algorithm was inspired by the observation that X and Y are often conditionally independent in real non-experimental data when X causes Y.

-CIM is a causal discovery algorithm that can infer causal structure even when cycles, latent variables, selection bias, non-linearity and non-stationarity exist simultaneously.
+CIM can also handle cycles, latent variables, selection bias, and non-linearity simultaneously.
+This repository allows you install and then run CIM with a few lines of codes.

-CIM assumes that the joint distribution can be modeled as a mixture of DAGs.
-Most other causal discovery algorithms orient too many arrowheads in practice, particularly if they allow latent variables and selection bias.
-For example:

-A possible explanation for this phenomenon is that real joint distributions actually arise from multiple causal processes (i.e., a mixture of DAGs) rather than just a single causal process (i.e., a single directed graph).

-CIM was designed to accurately discover causal relationships from clinical data, where causal processes often contain cycles and evolve over time.
-I suspect that CIM works well with other data types as well.

 # Installation

-# Run the Algorithm on Clinical Longitudinal Data
+# Run the Algorithm on Real Longitudinal Data
+- Framingham Heart Study:

+- Mayo Clinic Primary Biliary Cirrhosis Study:

+-